amrshaban2005/go-commerce-microservices/README.md

 - Using `Mediator Pattern` in catalog read service with `go-mediatr`.
 - Using `Postgres` for write-side services and transactional data.
 - Using `MongoDB` for catalog read projections.
+- Using `Redis` as a cache for catalog read queries.
 - Using `GORM` for Postgres persistence.
 - Using `Uber Fx` for dependency injection and application lifecycle.
 - Using `Zap` for structured logging.